The mission of the Division of Sport Fish is to protect and improve the state's recreational fisheries resources.

 Comparison of Planned v Actual for Number of Release Sites and Numbers Released

 Analysis of results and challenges: Completion of the Ruth Burnett Sport Fish Hatchery in Fairbanks and the William Jack Hernandez Hatchery in Anchorage allowed the division to stabilize fish production while improving the quality of fish released for anglers.
 During this time, some stocking locations have been eliminated due to lack of effort and/or poor survivals.
+Downward trend in 2021 was due to catastrophic loss of Chinook salmon smolt in northern Southeast; no rainbow trout stocking in Kodiak to budget reductions and ongoing suspension of the Arctic grayling program.
 Despite these targeted reductions, we anticipate angler demand and participation in stocked fisheries to increase in ensuing years.
 Please consult the Division of Sport Fish Statewide Stocking Plan for details (link provided below).